jayjaysecurity/js-conflux-sdk/docs/guides/how_to_send_tx.md

 ### `gas`

-First you can specify the tx.`gas`, if you don't it will use the result of `estimateGasAndCollateral.gasUsed`, and this value will be multiply a ratio `defaultGasRatio` \(default 1.1\), because the estimate result sometimes are not accurate, normally estimated `gasUsed` will not enough.
+First you can specify the tx.`gas`, if you don't it will use the result of `estimateGasAndCollateral.gasUsed`.

 ### `storageLimit`